 Just drop in the name of your company or a leading company in your industry and you’ll see all the top performing content in the past year.
-I would suggest looking at historical data spanning the past 2 years, although you can’t do so with the free version.
+I would suggest looking at historical data spanning the past 2 years, although you can only see 1 year of data with the free version.

-You can see in the screenshot below I did a quick Buzzsumo search for Peloton.
+You can see in the screenshot below I did a quick Buzzsumo search for Unbounce.

 What do we see here?

-Now, this search generated external content that mentions Peloton.
-If you want to see actual content from your blog or their blog, simply drop in your company’s domain or your target company’s domain name.
+Searching for “Unbounce” generates external content that mentions them.
+If you want to see actual content from their blog, simply drop in their domain or your target company’s domain name.
 We’ll get into this in the next example

-Here are the results for the company’s domain name onepeloton.com
+Here are the results for the company’s domain name www.unbounce.com.

-What we instantly see is that the content on their blog is significantly less popular than external content on Peloton.
-That being said, their top performing piece of content has 5.7K total engagements, which is not too shabby.
+What we instantly see is that the content on their blog is significantly more popular than external content on Unbounce.
+Their top performing piece of content has 2.1K total engagements, which is not too shabby.

-As you analyse your company’s or your target company’s content on Buzzsumo, ask yourself these questions:
+As you analyse your target company’s content on Buzzsumo, ask yourself these questions:

 - What type/format of content is performing best?
 Is it Articles (How-to-, listicles, long-form), videos, interviews?